-Decisions, decisions… This resource about choosing the right software approach for your company should help you weigh up the pros and cons for your own situation in minutes.
+Decisions, decisions… this resource about choosing the right software approach for your company should help you weigh the pros and cons of your own situation in minutes.

 3. How do I get across to technical software development nerds what I actually want this software to do for my business, when I’m not all that sure myself?

-Writing a software brief, eh?
-It’s like ordering sushi, or bartering in a souk.
-Even if you’ve done it before, you can still do it better.
+Writing a software brief… it’s like ordering sushi: even if you’ve done it before, you can still do it better.
 But if it’s your first time, you could feel completely lost in an alien world.

 - Remember why you’re doing this.
 It’s all about the big picture; the big idea.
 You want to save money or make revenue, or possibly even both.
 Something has brought you to the point of seeing software as the answer.
 It’s OK to just tell that story and let the non-technical, not-very-software-related vision come out.